How to Handle a Coworker’s Drug or Alcohol Addiction

 Examples of enabling at work include:2,3

 Often, enabling comes from good intentions.
-If you care about your coworker, you may want to protect them or “rescue” them.
-Unfortunately, enabling may have the opposite effect in the long run—in the absence of consequences, the addiction may only get worse and an accident or injury may occur that could have been prevented by intervening early.2 Enabling an employee can also harm the morale of the whole team, especially when other employees are forced to pick up the slack for a coworker whose performance is suffering.3
+If you care about your coworker, you may want to protect them or “rescue” them from their addiction.
+Unfortunately, enabling a coworker’s or employee’s substance abuse may have the opposite effect in the long run—in the absence of consequences, the addiction may only get worse and an accident or injury may occur that could have been prevented by intervening early.2 Enabling an employee can also harm the morale of the whole team, especially when other employees are forced to pick up the slack for a coworker whose performance is suffering.3

 Avoid enabling a coworker by covering up for their substance use.
-Consider reporting the issue to a supervisor or to your human resources manager.
+Consider reporting drug use or alcohol intoxication in the work place to a supervisor or to your human resources manager.
 2 Your company handbook may outline steps to take if you suspect a coworker is abusing drugs or alcohol.

 As a supervisor or manager, you can also avoid enabling by holding the employee responsible for his or her behavior and taking steps outlined by the company’s policy.
 By allowing the person to face the natural consequences of their use, you could actually be helping them.
 3